 Biological filtration uses good bacteria to dissolve nitrate and ammonia and convert them into compound nitrate, which is marginally damaging.
 For the useful bacteria to survive, there should be sand or pebbles that it can stick to and oxygen-abundant water.

 At any rate, the accessories mentioned above will guarantee that your fish stays healthy and safe inside your aquarium or tank.
-Remember to avoid overcrowding your aquarium, as this will also lead to fish anxiety.
-Refrain also from putting materials such as plastic, ceramics, wood, or consumable items in the tank as most fish love to chew.
+Avoid overcrowding your aquarium, as this will also lead to fish anxiety.
+Refrain from putting materials such as plastic, ceramics, wood, or consumable items in the tank, as most fish love to chew.
 When they chew on harmful things, they can expel toxins in the water.
 Furthermore, avoid placing in your aquarium beach sand, corals, rocks, shells, or any biodegradable item that can change the chemical level of your water.
 This means that you should likewise be careful when you insert your hands into the tank while your arms have traces of lotions, creams, and hand soaps.
 They are hazardous to fish, so be sure to wash them off before working on your fish tank properly.